johnhewi/ezinnit/README.md

 to your server, where your app is automatically built in a container and served at your public https domain.

+ezinnit includes app templates for new django, flask and fastApi projects

 ### to initiate continuous integration and deployment:
 ```bash